If you don’t feel you can keep yourself safe right now, please seek immediate help.

 Website: Stop it Now website

-If you are a child who needs to talk to someone…
+If you are a child or young person who needs to talk to someone…

 Call Childline on 0800 1111